51Degrees/Java-Device-Detection/README.txt

 These fixed a NotSupportedOperation exception on some Dataset collections when created with a StreamFactory.

-Modified auto update logic where the auto update would always replace the original data file regardless of the version due to an issue with file name comparisson logic.
+Modified auto update logic where the auto update would always replace the original data file regardless of the version due to an issue with file name comparison logic.
 Now the data file will only be replaced if the new data file has a more recent published date or a different name.

 Modified the behaviour of the file output stream when writing the new data to the original file.
-The output stream will now attemp to pen the file 5 times and wait for two seconds if the attempt was unsucessful.
+The output stream will now attempt to pen the file 5 times and wait for two seconds if the attempt was unsuccessful.
 This is intended to help prevent exceptions caused by garbage collector not being able to clear the dataset and remove file locks before the file is written to.

 Version 3.1.7.2